jurijsk/signpods/Machine Learning Street Talk/Prof J. Mark Bishop - Artificial Intelligence Is Stupid and Causal Reasoning won't fix it.md

 [00:07:31] Ludwig Wittgenstein - 'understanding is not a process of symbol manipulation'

-[00:08:20] Dancing with pixies redactio ad absurdum 'Dancing with pixies: strong artificial intelligence and panpyschism,' in Views into the Chinese Room: New Essays on Searle and Artificial Intelligence
+[00:08:20] Dancing with pixies redactio ad absurdum 'Dancing with pixies: strong artificial intelligence and panpsychism,' in Views into the Chinese Room: New Essays on Searle and Artificial Intelligence

 [00:08:24] Hilary Putnam 'rich dance of subatomic particles [..] analogious to a state machine going through an infinite serious of non-repeating states'.